US to send troops, missile defense systems to Saudi Arabia after drone attack | DW | 11.10.2019

 US pledges peaceful intentions

-The move is likely to anger Iran, which has denied responsibility for the attack.
+The move is likely to anger Iran, which has repeatedly denied responsibility for the attack.

 The US statement also explicitly notes that the US "does not seek conflict with the Iranian regime."